AdamEssenmacher/MemoryToolkit.Maui/README.md

 - **Detects leaks** in MAUI views as they happen.
 - **Requests cleanup for lifecycle-sensitive leaks** by using MAUI's handler disconnection path when views appear to be done.
-- **Optionally compartmentalizes leaks** by clearing strong managed references such as `BindingContext`, MAUI behaviors, `Content`, `ItemsSource`, gesture recognizers, formatted text spans, and `Parent` when you need stronger fault containment.
+- **Optionally compartmentalizes leaks** by clearing strong managed references such as `BindingContext`, MAUI behaviors, `Content`, `ItemsSource`, item templates, gesture recognizers, formatted text spans, and `Parent` when you need stronger fault containment.

 If this project saves you time, money, or sanity, please consider [sponsoring me here on GitHub :heart:](https://github.com/sponsors/AdamEssenmacher)